microcks/microcks.io/content/documentation/using/soapui.md

 ## Defining Test Requests

 The sample requests that are used by Microcks are indeed *SoapUI TestSuite* requests.
 So select the newly imported Service, right-click and choose *Generate TestSuite*.
-You should get this following screenshot where you select these options, validate and then give your TestSuite a name like `"&lt;Service&gt; TestSuite"` or something:
+You should get this following screenshot where you select these options, validate and then give your TestSuite a name like `"<Service> TestSuite"` or something:

 ![soapui-create-testsuite](/images/soapui-create-testsuite.png)